 What is Financial Independence Early Retirement (FIRE)?

 Financial Independence and Early Retirement, or FIRE for short, refers to achieving a level of passive income that covers all your expenses and spending commitments allowing you to withdraw from the workforce and retire early.
-Most people who join the movement hate their jobs and thus aim to create a self-sustaining pile of money that let’s them do whatever they want all day, everyday.
+Most people who join the movement hate their jobs and thus aim to create a self-sustaining pile of money that lets them do whatever they want all day, every day.
+It’s great knowing that you can retire early if you want to, you just have to make sure that you can actually do it.
+A lot of the time, people might use our retirement planning method, whereas some people are happy to do it by themselves.
+Just so long as it works well for them though, that’s all that matters.

 People in the FIRE movement are breaking the norms of personal finance.
 When you typically think of someone who does with their day as they please without having to worry much about money, your mind automatically focuses on pensioners who are living off their pension income.
+They can buy whatever they like and according to Greg Spears Realty, they should only ask themselves a couple of questions before they buy a new house!
 But many people don’t want to wait till they are 65 to start withdrawing their pensionable income.
 They want the freedom to do whatever they want with their lives now whilst still young and healthy.
+Even when you are young and healthy though, you still need to be thinking about things like life insurance.
+Take a look at this review for Haven Life so that you can start weighing up the pros and cons of different life insurance providers – the earlier you do it the less you’ll have to worry about when you retire.
 And this is where FIRE comes in.
-Fundamentally FIRE is about having complete freedom to do as you please with your time.
+Fundamentally FIRE is about having complete freedom to do as you please with your time in your retirement.
 Usually, the people that seek and achieve FIRE are doing it on modest six-figure sums, not copious millions.
 The possibility of enjoying a life of leisure on only a few hundred pounds makes FIRE even more attractive and accessible to the average earner.
-In fact, the less accustomed you are to a high income and its usual accompany high spending lifestyle, the more likely you are to be able to afford it.
+In fact, the less accustomed you are to a high income and thus high spend lifestyle, the more likely you are to be able to afford it.

 The biggest two points for anyone considering FIRE is to be able to generate a sustainable passive income stream whilst also living economically.
 I discuss both of these points below.